September 7

 I stood, heron-like, if herons waited on gator.
 On the grounds with me, eight workshop peers were oblivious, our instructor too, preoccupied, enthralled by his own bear folly.
 I felt alone.
 A raised viewing platform ten feet above was closed to the general public.
 Student interns were preoccupied, upending feed buckets, scooping up scat.

 He kept coming.
-His big head swayed, prodigious paws padding across trampled grass, a sashay like some plus-size runway model.
+His big head swayed, prodigious paws padded across trampled grass, a sashay like some plus-size runway model.
 I was mesmerized.
 The wild space between us buzzed with dragonflies and charged air.
 The gap closed — three bear-length rugs.
 The forest collapsed on my shoulders.
 Was I really the fool who’d require rescue?
 How could this be happening to me?
 A spark of panic.

 Run.

-My body talking this time.
+My body talking.

 Attacks were rare, I knew from research.
 Not just research specific to this trip, but over the years, reading books, watching documentaries, listening to experienced sources — hikers, park rangers, gift shop employees — try to quell my wife’s concerns; bears are more afraid of you, they dislike surprises.
 Alert them to your presence, wear bells.
-Think, big raccoons.
+Think big raccoons.
 Attacks, though rare, were most likely instigated by habituated bears.
 Oops.
 There I stood, among a dozen highly habituated bears.
 Ernie had whiffed on this factoid.
 At least the mothers and cubs registered our presence, keeping their distance, watching from the wooded perimeter.
 An audience with a taste for blood and nuts.

 If my wife could see me now.